UK-Generations-Study/Schema_and_Derivation_Utils/README.md

 The pipeline never writes out raw identifiers directly from the source database and the data follows a similar pseudo-anonymisation process as the schema in 9.2.d:

 - `StudyID` replaced pseudo-identifier stored in private server, `TCode`.
 - Date components aggregated to derived dates.

-    - Aggregates individual date fields from raw data amd shift that date by a given number per participant offset stored separately.
+    - Inside the TRE, `RawDerivation.ipynb` uses actual dates of birth and entry (`ADOB`, `EventDate`) together with the participant-specific `Random` offset to create:

+      - Shifted dates (`DOB`, `EntryDate`) that mask the true calendar dates but preserve within-person intervals.
+      - Unshifted year-only and age variables (`YOB`, `EntryYear`, `AgeEntry`) that are safe to export.

+    - In the questionnaire ETL, individual day/month/year components from the raw R0 tables are aggregated to derived dates and then shifted using the same Random offset logic, with partial dates completed according to pre-defined rules (e.g. 15th of the month, 1 July for year-only).
+Only these derived, shifted or aggregated forms appear in the processed JSON; the original date components and Random remain on the secure server.

 - Removal of direct PII data.

     - No variables that have identifying information, or potentially identifying information are included in the processed data
     - Includes names, addresses, names of towns, names of hospitals, and any variable that was asked as open ended text like medications, cancer types, and familial relationships.

 ## 11.2 Handling of real data

 - This repo is intended to contain code and schemas only.
 - Real questionnaire data, SID mappings, and any intermediate extracts must not be committed to Git or shared via this repository.
 - Database connection details (servers, usernames, passwords) are removed in `config` and must not be committed to the repo.

 ## 11.3 Access control and usage